werkt/bazel-buildfarm-wiki/Execution-Properties.md

-Buildfarm supports the following `execution_properties`:
+Buildfarm supports the following `execution_properties`.

 `min-cores`: the minimum number of cores needed by the action.
 Adjusted to >= 1